 The scoring methodology was first widely presented in a Harvard Business Review article titled: The One Number You Need to Grow in December 2003.
 The author of the article, Fred Reichheld, was well known in the customer loyalty industry and had performed some unique research.

-He really wanted to find out if one question could be used to predict a customer’s loyalty.
-So he researched it.
-He asked tens of thousands of customers lots of different questions and then cross referenced their loyalty using actual purchasing data.
+He wanted to find out if one question could be used to predict a customer’s loyalty.
+So he asked tens of thousands of customers, lots of different questions, and then cross referenced their loyalty using actual purchasing data.

 By testing different approaches, empirically, he discovered that NPS was most often the best indicator of customer loyalty.